 But today, barring any accident or premature cause of death, technology’s contribution to the medical field has made it possible to expect that most people around the world would be able to reach such an age.
 This is due in part to technological advancement transforming healthcare.

 The consistent extension of life expectancy per year is perhaps where our ultimate goal in medicine lies.
 The word “eternal life” may sound almost religious with spiritual inference.
 However, modern research has shown much promise in revealing the path towards a similar goal.
 At the very least, we are now starting to understand the mechanics of aging better than ever before:

 (DISCLAIMER: These concepts are at the forefront of current scientific research and are thus still subject to change.
 What’s important to learn from these are the background ideas that they support.)

-1. Anti-Aging Medications
+- Anti-Aging Medications

 Both are currently in the experimental and evaluation stages, so practical applications are still far from reality.
-But the determination of researchers’ towards both concepts gives an idea that there may be something beyond its initially intended goals.
+But the determination of researchers’ toward both concepts gives an idea that there may be something beyond its initially intended goals.

-Successfully introducing one to the human body could significantly improve and extend all remote monitoring and medical data functions that we have today.
+Successfully introducing one into the human body could significantly improve and extend all remote monitoring and medical data functions we have today.

-4. Gene Editing
+- Gene Editing

 A World of Zero Birth-Related Deaths